dimitrilahaye/generator-starter-kit/README.md

 yo starter-kit:express-vanilla
 ```

-## WIP
-If you want to skip yeoman prompting, copy compose.json.example into your project folder,
+> If you want to skip yeoman prompting, copy compose.json.example into your project folder,
 rename it `compose.json` then update it according to your needs.